 After being at TABLE for nearly seven years, I’ve been on dozens (and dozens) of delivery routes – to schools, afterschool centers, and homes all over our community.
 I’ve left bags of food at doors when no one was there – ready and waiting when kids arrived home from school.
 I’ve been welcomed in for a soda on a hot day.
 I’ve handed individual bags to brothers waiting for me at the door.
 I’ve gotten a big grin from a mom with a beautiful mini garden outside her home (and wonderful smelling food inside).
 I’ve even developed favorite apartments to deliver to because the families are so friendly.

 Recently, the school systems we serve (Chapel Hill-Carrboro and Orange County) had snow days.
 So, staff and volunteers bundled up to deliver food door-to-door, which is what we aim to do when kids have to miss those all-important school breakfasts and lunches and we can’t deliver to them at school!

 TABLE is growing and serving more children this year than ever before.
 We can only do this with the support of our community.
-As a small staff of 4 full-time and 3 part-time employees, volunteers contribute far more hours than we could ever put in – volunteers are what makes it possible for us to even reach our mission!
-With all the planning, emailing, meeting, leading shifts, bagging food, accepting food donations, receiving generous financial donations, ordering produce, and more, all of that is for nothing if we don’t have Thursday delivery volunteers.
+Volunteers are what makes it possible for us to even reach our mission!
+With all the planning, emailing, meeting, leading shifts, bagging food, accepting food donations, receiving generous financial donations, ordering produce, and more, all of that is for nothing if we don’t have delivery volunteers.
 Volunteers are given instructions, directions, and guidance – we just need willing drivers with the heart and time to pitch in.
 Would you like to help TABLE be that steady, dependable source of food for local children when they face so many other insecurities in life?